Find the right expert to suit your requirements from the boxes below

 Tokio Marine Kiln Executive Team

-Brad Irick has been Deputy Group CEO of TMK since August 2018, where he has had oversight of its operational and regulatory functions and been instrumental in the development of its new strategy.
+Brad Irick is Chief Executive Officer of Tokio Marine Kiln - a leading, global provider of specialist insurance to the Lloyd’s market.
+Prior to his current role he was Deputy Group CEO, where he had oversight of TMK’s operational and regulatory functions and was instrumental in the development of its new strategy.
 He joined TMK from Tokio Marine HCC (TMHCC), where he has played a key role in the evolution of the business over his nine years of service, having served as Chief Financial Officer since May 2010 and as a member of its Board of Directors since October 2015.
 He has been the architect behind many of its bolt-on acquisitions and was integral in HCC Insurance Holdings becoming part of Tokio Marine.

 Prior to joining TMHCC, Brad worked in public accounting for 21 years, including 18 years with PricewaterhouseCoopers LLC (PwC), where he served as audit and advisory partner for several multinational public insurance company clients, including HCC between 2004 and the first half of 2007.